-Services that are covered for you What you must pay when you get these services could endanger the person's health and that transportation by ambulance is medically required Prior authorization rules apply for non-emergency \$200 copay for each one-way Medicare-covered ground transportation service. ambulance services. \$200 copay for each one-way Medicare-covered air transportation service.
+Services that are covered for you

+condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required Prior authorization rules apply for non-emergency ambulance services.

+\$200 copay for each one-way Medicare-covered ground transportation service.

+\$200 copay for each one-way Medicare-covered air transportation service.